What is an Emergency Room Nurse?

 Starting Your Emergency Room Nursing Career

 A career in emergency room nursing is ever-changing, exciting, and filled with challenges.
 If this career path interests you, there’s a journey towards becoming one.
-By specializing in ER nursing, you have the opportunity to explore working at different settings and locations as a travel nurse.
-At Stability Healthcare, we place nurses in hospitals across the United States, helping them expand their horizons in specialties like ER care.
-Contact us today and speak with one of our representatives to get started.
+By specializing in ER nursing, you have the opportunity to explore working at different settings and locations as a travel nurse practitioner.
+At Stability Healthcare, travel agency for nurses, we place registered nurses in hospitals across the United States, helping them expand their horizons in specialties like ER care.
+Contact us today and speak with one of our representatives to get started on sending your job application today.